FAQ

 Phase 1

-NZSO fee: consultancy, operation and management, Library services, truck, additional musicians, specialist instrument hire.
+NZSO fee: consultancy, operation and management, library services, truck, additional musicians, specialist instrument hire.

 Phase 2